Best lenses for Sony a6100

 This lens was one of the first I purchased for my Sony APS-C cameras because it offered a similar focal length to my favorite full-frame lens, the Sony 16-35mm f/2.8 GM.

-With an equivalent focal length of 15-27mm, this is an awesome lens for capturing the big landscape style images that are so popular on Instagram.
+With an equivalent focal length of 15-27mm, the Sony 10-18mm f/4 is an awesome lens for capturing the big landscape style images that are so popular on Instagram.

 At the wide end of 10mm, you will be able to capture big scenes without having to stitch panoramas together, and at the zoomed-in 18mm end, this lens is good for documenting scenes with a little less distortion.